WaiveCar/Waivecar/src/views/site/faq.md

 This one's a big N.O.
 The ONLY person allowed to drive a WaiveCar is the person on the account who has booked the car.
 Big consequences if we find out otherwise!

 ### What happens if there's a parking ticket?

-If you get a ticket, you have 10 days to pay it.
+If you get a ticket, you have 7 days to pay it.
 If you don't pay it within that time, we will charge your account for the amount due.
 If you see a ticket from a previous user, simply put it in the glove box.

 ## Ending Your Ride

 ### Where can I park when I'm done?

 If the battery is over 25 miles charged, you can park at any 3 hour public parking spot in Santa Monica without paying the meter.
+Outside of Santa Monica 12 hours of free parking is needed.
+Please note, meters are NOT free outside of Santa Monica!!!
 If the battery is under 25 miles charged you MUST return it at the headquarters at 2102 Pico Blvd.

-However, after midnight, parking must be valid until 10:00 AM that morning.
+However, after 10pm, parking must be valid until 10:00 AM that morning.

 ### Where can I **NOT** park?
-Private parking spaces, parking garages, permit-only spots, any business parking lot, or ANYWHERE not in Santa Monica!
-Make sure to check street signs so that there are no parking restrictions on the spot for 3 hours.
+Private parking spaces, parking garages, permit-only spots, any business parking lot, or ANYWHERE not in Santa Monica, Venice, Sawtelle, Mar Vista and Marina Del Ray!
+Make sure to check street signs so that there are no parking restrictions on the spot for 3 hours(in SM) and 12 hours (Outside of SM).

 Restricted parking includes: